-Town staff should use this report to establish programs and policies that educate, encourage, and prioritize infrastructure investments proposed throughout the town.
+Town staff should use this report to establish programs and CARRBORO STAFF policies that educate, encourage, and prioritize infrastructure investments proposed throughout the town.
 This Plan should be a living document that is regularly updated (within 10 years) and evaluated to ensure Carrboro remains a premier biking community.
 NCDOT staff, specifically within Division 7, can use this Plan to get familiar with proposed priority projects.
-NCDOT will play an integral role in the design and construction of bicycle facilities throughout the town both through ongoing activities at the Division level and via statewide Transportation Improvement Project (TIP) submittals.

-The Durham-Chapel Hill-Carrboro Metropolitan Planning Organization is responsible for transportation planning in the region.
+NCDOT will play an NCDOT integral role in the design and construction of bicycle facilities throughout the town both through ongoing activities at the Division level and via statewide Transportation Improvement Project (TIP) submittals.
+DURHAM-CHAPEL The Durham-Chapel Hill-Carrboro Metropolitan Planning HILL-CARRBORO Organization is responsible for transportation planning in the MPO region.
 It also plays a central role in prioritizing, requesting, and overseeing federal and state dollars to the Town of Carrboro.
 The MPO should become familiar with the priorities of this Plan and assist the Town in selecting projects for funding.
 The Transportation Advisory Board can use this Plan as a framework for coordinating the development of the policies and programs recommended for the town.
-They can also use the framework chapter and action step table to advocate for improvements in Carrboro.
+They can also use TRANSPORTATION the framework chapter and action step table to advocate for ADVISORY BOARD improvements in Carrboro.
 This Board will be instrumental in implementing the Plan.
-In addition, this Board should consider meeting quarterly with the Recreation and Parks Commission and Greenways Commission to coordinate efforts.

-Local stakeholders can use this Plan to understand and confirm the conditions in their neighborhoods and near their organizations (if applicable) as well as become familiar with the ways in which they can support program goals.
-In many cases, education and encouragement programs require these dedicated volunteers.
+In addition, this Board should consider meeting guarterly with the Recreation and Parks Commission and Greenways Commission to coordinate efforts, and where applicable, the Planning Board.
+Local stakeholders can use this Plan to understand and LOCAL confirm the conditions in their neighborhoods and near their STAKEHOLDERS organizations (if applicable) as well as become familiar with the ways in which they can support program goals.
+In many dedicated volunteers.